ceramicstudio/tutorial-getting-started-with-ceramic/README.md

     >Packages that come from @ceramicnetwork are part of the core Ceramic protocol.
 They help connect applications to Ceramic nodes.
     >
     >Packges that come from @glazed are not part of the core Ceramic protocol, they are referred to as `middleware` and provide developers with some added functionality and convenience.
-1. Following the dependecy imports you should setup a series of DOM Element selctors.
+1. Following the dependency imports you should setup a series of DOM Element selectors.
 This not only makes our code easier to read as it is written, but in larger applications this technique can add performance benefits.
 Add the following to `main.js`
     ```javascript
     import { CeramicClient } from '@ceramicnetwork/http-client'
     import { EthereumAuthProvider } from '@ceramicnetwork/blockchain-utils-linking'